DRBD-Mamba for Robust and Efficient Brain Tumor Segmentation with Analytical Insights: Introduction

 Beyond architectural considerations of models, another limitation lies in the evaluation protocol for the task of brain tumor segmentation.
 Many prior studies adopt ad hoc {\em random} (training/validation/testing) splits \cite{baid2021rsna} such as SegMamba \cite{xing2024segmamba} (70/10/20), DB-Trans \cite{zeng2023dbtrans} (67/16/17), VcaNet \cite{pan2025vcanet} (80/10/10), and SDV-TUNet \cite{zhu2024sparse} (80/15/5), which limits comparability and can misrepresent model robustness.
 Moreover, these studies report results on a single split (no k-fold cross-validation) and rarely disclose the test-set composition (e.g., ET/NC/ED volume histograms), hindering reproducibility and leaving comparisons vulnerable to split-induced bias.
 Compounding this issue, the inherent distributional variability within the BraTS dataset \cite{baid2021rsna} makes random splits less representative of true model generalization.
 Consequently, current evaluation protocols limit meaningful insights into how different models perform under diverse data distributions.

 To address the above limitations, we propose dual-resolution bi-directional Mamba, an efficient segmentation architecture designed to capture long-range dependencies at multiple scales while maintaining low computational cost.
 Furthermore, we employ a robust and reliable evaluation protocol based on stratified k-fold cross-validation \cite{michelucci2024model} to ensure fair and generalizable performance assessment.
 The main contributions of this paper are as follows: \begin{itemize} \item We propose a novel dual-resolution Mamba, where Mamba blocks are selectively placed at two key network locations only: one in the bottleneck and another in the skip connection from the preceding encoder stage to capture multi-scale global context with minimal computational burden. \item We employ a Z-order (Morton) space-filling curve to map 3D features into 1D sequences while preserving spatial locality and avoiding the dyadic padding overhead of Hilbert curves.
-On top of this representation, we propose bidirectional Mamba to perform forward and reverse scans, and propose a channel-wise gating mechanism to adaptively fuse the two streams, enabling discriminative modeling of long-range dependencies. \item We propose systematic five folds in which data is organized based on average foreground intensity variation, with each fold exhibiting different distributions of tumor volume, providing a fair and reproducible evaluation of model robustness under clinically diverse conditions. \end{itemize} Extensive evaluation on the BraTS 2023 dataset \cite{baid2021rsna}, demonstrates that our method improves segmentation accuracy compared to state-of-the-art models \cite{hatamizadeh2021swin, he2023swinunetr, xing2024segmamba, xing2025segmamba}, with reduced computational cost.
+On top of this representation, we propose bidirectional Mamba to perform forward and reverse scans, and propose a channel-wise gating mechanism to adaptively fuse the two streams, enabling discriminative modeling of long-range dependencies. \item We propose a vector quantization module that discretizes Mamba-encoded feature representations, thereby improving model robustness to noise by regularizing the latent representation. \item We propose systematic five folds in which data is organized based on average foreground (tumorous region) intensity variation, with each fold exhibiting different distributions of tumor volume, providing a fair and reproducible evaluation of model robustness under clinically diverse conditions. \end{itemize} Extensive evaluation on the BraTS 2023 dataset \cite{baid2021rsna}, demonstrates that our method improves segmentation accuracy compared to state-of-the-art models \cite{hatamizadeh2021swin, he2023swinunetr, xing2024segmamba, xing2025segmamba}, with reduced computational cost.
 Furthermore, cross-fold validation demonstrates our model’s promising performance across varied data distributions, reflecting robustness to variations in tumor subregion intensity and volume.